“Golly, Nords, if I had an inflation-fighting pension and TRICARE then I’d retire early, too. How hard could it be?”

 In spite of all our mistakes, we managed to retire early– and you can too.
 If you follow the advice in “The Military Guide“ and use its resources, then you’ll avoid our errors and get to financial independence even more quickly!

-Compared to the civilian challenge of early retirement, military ER is easy!
+Compared to the civilian challenge of early retirement, military financial independence is easy!
 We didn’t figure it out for a long time and we made plenty of errors along the way.
-There are many roads to the ER destination, and you’ll find the one that works for you.
+There are many roads to your goal, and you’ll find the one that works for you.

 How we did it: